 It’s no secret the Charlotte region has experienced a huge influx of new residents.
 All those newcomers also needed homes – so homes were built by the thousands.
 New American Community Survey estimates show just how high a percentage of the region’s homes were built in recent years.
 Our interactive map lets you see county-by-county data.

 Mecklenburg County is home to one of the largest veteran communities in North Carolina.
 As one of the Regional Indicators Partners, Goodwill Industries of the Southern Piedmont collaborates with the UNC Charlotte Urban Institute to monitor trends among veterans (and other populations Goodwill serves).
 This article features an infographic that provides a snapshot of the 55,000 veterans living in the county.

 There are two new resources on Goodwill's Regional Indicators partner page – an interactive map of Goodwill locations and the updated Youth Services Catalog.
 Explore these resources with our interactive tools.

-The Bureau of Labor Statistics recently released the revised September 2013 unemployment numbers for all counties and metropolitan areas (MSAs).
-The new data show a decrease in the unemployment rate from 8.5 in August to 7.8 in September 2013 for the 14 county Charlotte region.
+The Bureau of Labor Statistics recently released the revised November 2013 unemployment numbers for all counties and metropolitan areas (MSAs).
+The new data show a decrease in the unemployment rate from 7.7 in October to 7.1 in November 2013 for the 14-county Charlotte region.